Plant Seedlings Early for Best Survival and Maximum First-Year Growth

-The average planting season for loblolly pine bareroot seedlings runs from November to March (dormant season).
-The planting window for containerized seedlings can be a little longer on either side of that window if soil moisture conditions are right.
-ArborGen customers plant seedlings throughout this window with most planting in January and February.
-It is encouraging to see that 17 percent plant earlier in November and December, however it is concerning that 18 percent have planted in March and April which is later than desirable.
+The average planting season for loblolly pine tree bareroot seedlings runs from November to March (dormant season).
+The planting window for containerized seedlings can be a little longer on either side of that window if the soil surface and moisture conditions are right.
+ArborGen customers plant seedlings throughout this window, with most planting in January and February.
+It is encouraging to see that 17 percent plant earlier in November and December; however it is concerning that 18 percent have planted in March and April, which is later than the desirable time of planting in regards to seedling growth rate and first-year survival.

 Phillip Wakely (US Forest Service author of Planting the Southern Pines, 1954) recommended: “Throughout most of the lower South, the optimum planting season extends from about December 1 to March 1.”
 (Figure 2).
-These results have been repeated many times over the years by other scientists since this foundational research was published.
+Other scientists have repeated these results many times over the years since this foundational research was published.
 So why does planting earlier improve survival and growth?

-Planting bareroot seedlings early (December to February) gives the seedling plenty of time to grow new roots and get established prior to the onset of new top growth in the spring.
-A bareroot pine seedling takes from 4 to 6 weeks to start growing new roots after transplanting.
+Planting bareroot seedlings early (December to February) provides better survival rates for most pine species, given the seedling has a head start to grow new roots and get established before the onset of new top growth in the spring.
+A bareroot pine seedling takes 4 to 6 weeks to grow new roots after transplanting if ideal soil moisture is present.
 Trees planted in December to mid-February have plenty of time to grow new roots before spring flush.
 Later planting may not provide seedlings the time they need to develop new roots before the shoots start growing and temperatures increase.
 No new roots mean poor water and nutrient uptake and can result in seedling dieback or mortality as the stresses of summer heat and dry periods arrive.

-Avoid planting in March if possible, but if you must, take extra care in seedling refrigeration, handling, and closely monitor planting operations.
+Avoid planting in March if possible, but if you must, take extra care in seedling, refrigeration, and handling, and closely monitor planting operations.

 Have questions about planting timing?